|MORGELLONS DISEASE FACTS (2009 - REVISED 2010)|

 Is Morgellons a biopesticide?

-What is not known by many is that this type of fungus can take over foreign DNA and produce pheromones to attract insects (Batko).
-It causes a white mat, which later turns green, to cover an insect.
-That mat rapidly produces toxic enzymes and destruxins inside the insect, which causes death.
+Many of these used bacteria or fungi can pass or take over foreign DNA or producing pheromones to attract insects (Batko).
+Producing toxic enzymes and destruxins inside the insect, which causes death.

-There are many strains used of Metarhizum anisopliae, and some of them are highly virulent and produce different mycotoxins.
+They use many different strains of bacteria or fungi like e.g. Metarhizum anisopliae, and some of them are highly virulent and produce different toxins.
 Other strains, if genetically manipulated, do not express toxins.
 But many do, and they are even crossed with spider or scorpion genes to make them more toxic or virulent.
-Several companies use extremely virulent strains of B. bassiana, M. anisopliae and Veicillium lecanii.
+Several companies use extremely virulent strains of fungi like B. bassiana, M. anisopliae and Veicillium lecanii.

 Veticillium lecanii, is a fungus that completely covers larva with conidia and colonizes the tissues.
 The germ tube penetrates the cuticle of the insect by enzymatic action.
 And certainly we should include entomopathogenic fungi, such as Beauveria bassiana and Beauveria brongnartii.
 There are about 750 species of these fungi.
 They are usually filamentous, have definite cell walls and live on dead organic material and forms protoplasts, which have amoeboid movement, same as amoeba.
 All these types of fungi have been found in the lungs of rodents and the nasal passages of horses and humans.